Tucson, Arizona: History

 During the Mexican–American War in 1846–1848, Tucsón was captured by Philip St. George Cooke with the Mormon Battalion, but it soon returned to Mexican control as Cooke proceeded to the west, establishing Cooke's Wagon Road to California.
 Tucsón was not included in the Mexican Cession to the United States following the war.
 Cooke's road through Tucsón became one of the important routes into California during the California Gold Rush of 1849.

 The US acquired those portions of modern-day Arizona that lay south of the Gila River by treaty from Mexico in the Gadsden Purchase on June 8, 1854.
 Under this treaty and purchase, Tucsón became a part of the United States of America.
 The American military did not formally take over control until March 1856.
 In time, the name of the town became standardized in English in its current form, where the stress is on the first syllable, the "u" is long, and the "c" is silent.

 In 1857, Tucson was established as a stage station on the San Antonio–San Diego Mail Line.
 In 1858, it became third division headquarters of the Butterfield Overland Mail and operated until the line was shut down in March 1861.
 The Overland Mail Corporation attempted to continue running, but following the Bascom Affair, devastating Apache attacks on the stations and coaches ended operations in August 1861.

+In March 1861, a series of secession conventions were held throughout the region known as "Traditional Arizona", including in Tucson.
+The conventions adopted a secession ordinance, citing the region's common interests and geography with the Confederacy, their political sympathy with the Southern secession movement, their opposition to the "sectional" party, the "Black" Republicans, the need of frontier protection, and the loss of postal service routes under the United States government, as reasons for their separation.
+The conventions subsequently established a provisional territorial government for the Confederate "Territory of Arizona."

+Efforts by the Confederacy to secure control of the region led to the New Mexico Campaign.
+Baylor sent Company A, Arizona Rangers to Tucson to protect the population from the Apache and delay the advance of Union troops from Fort Yuma.

+During the Civil War, the Tucson area saw several military engagements, primarily involving cavalry forces from the Union and Confederacy.
+The most significant of these was the Battle of Picacho Pass on April 15, 1862.
+Although the Confederate forces claimed a tactical victory at the pass, they were soon compelled to withdraw.
+The Union forces subsequently secured and held the territory, ensuring Union control of the region for the duration of the conflict.

+On May 20, 1862, Union forces entered Tucson and captured the city.
+The city subsequently became part of the new Union Territory of Arizona.